Close the gap between what you say, what you do, and what customers experience across every touchpoint, every channel, every interaction.

 The Touchpoint

-Chapter 1: The Brand Congruence Framework — Foundations
+Chapter 1: The Brand Congruence Framework: Foundations

-The 12-Box Matrix: Marketing, Product, Service, Channel × Say, Do, Experience
+The 12 Box Matrix: Marketing, Product, Service, Channel × Say, Do, Experience

-Digital–Physical convergence and the modern customer journey
+Digital to Physical convergence and the modern customer journey

-Segment-led congruence: same truth, tuned delivery
+Segment led congruence: same truth, tuned delivery

-Chapter 2: Marketing — The Promise
+Chapter 2: Marketing: The Promise

 What Marketing owns in congruence: setting expectations the rest of the company must keep